justin-roche/serenade-mode/README.md

 This function displays the log for serenade-mode.

+# Limitations
+Under the current implementation of generated commands, the mode bindings do not constrain what the speech engine is listening for.
+The speech engine listens for all commands, and only once the command reaches Emacs is the correct command selected.
+This may or may not have performance effects on the recognition accuracy of the engine if there are many similar sounding commands.

 # Contributing
 Pull requests, issues, and feature requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.